-The mind feeds, and it suffers because it feeds.
-That was the Buddha's insight.
+The mind feeds, and it suffers because it feeds: That was the Buddha's insight.
 And a further insight was that there actually is a dimension of the mind that doesn't need to feed.
-When we can find that dimension, we stop suffering.
-Without that dimension, there would be no end to suffering.
+When we can find that, we stop suffering.
+Without that other dimension, there would be no end to suffering.
 And that's what we're here to find.

-Part of the Buddha's path to that dimension was to teach us how to reflect on the way we feed: to see that it involves a lot of stress and that, ultimately, it's not worth it.
+A part of the Buddha's path to that dimension was to teach us how to reflect on the way we feed: to see that there's a lot of stress involved and that, ultimately, it's not worth it.
 But the analysis is complete only when it brings you to that dimension that doesn't need to feed.
+To have the strength to get there, we need first to learn how to feed on concentration as part of the path.

-This is a problem with a lot of insight methods: They point out that the things that we're feeding on are inconstant, stressful, and not-self, and assume that that should be enough to make us stop feeding.
-But that's like thinking that when you realize that food is inconstant, you're stomach is inconstant, you'll just stop eating.
-That's not how things work.
+This is a problem with a lot of insight methods that don't stress concentration: They point out that the things that we're feeding on are inconstant, stressful, and not-self, and they claim that that should be enough to make us stop feeding.
+But that's like saying that when you realize that food is inconstant, your stomach is inconstant, you just stop eating.
+Things don't work that way.
 As long as there's hunger, you're going to keep on feeding.
 So an important part of the practice is learning how to bring the mind to its aspect that doesn't feel hunger at all.
+And that requires that we change our feeding habits.

-That requires that we change our feeding habits.
-This is why concentration is such an important part of the practice-and such a necessary part of insight.
-The Buddha often said that you don't get into jhana without insight, and you don't gain insight without jhana.
+This is why concentration is an important part of the practice.
+And it's a necessary part of insight.
+The Buddha said, often, that you don't get into jhana without insight, you don't get into insight without jhana.
 The two of them have to go together.
-When you get the mind to settle down-when you take it to a place where it can see things clearly-it's easy to remember things, i.e., easier to be mindful, and your alertness is quicker.
-That way, you can do the work of ardency with a lot more precision and a lot more success.
+Because it's in getting the mind to settle down that-when you take it to a place where it can see things clearly, where it's easy to remember things, i.e., easier to be mindful-your alertness is quicker and so you can do the work of ardency with a lot more precision and a lot more success.

-But also, in getting to that place, you learn an awful lot about the mind: all its processes of fabrication.
-Because in creating a state of concentration, you're working with fabrication.
-And fabrication is the underlying process by which we feed.
-There's bodily fabrication, the breath; verbal fabrication, which is directed thought and evaluation-the way you pose topics to your mind and then comment on them; and then mental fabrication: feeling and perception.
+But also, in getting to that place, you learn an awful lot about the mind-all the processes of fabrication.
+Because, in creating a state of concentration, you're working with fabrication.
+And the fabrication is the underlying process by which we feed.
+There's bodily fabrication, the breath; verbal fabrication, which is your directed thought and evaluation-the way you pose a topic to your mind and then you comment on it; and then there's mental fabrication: feelings and perceptions.
 You bring all those things together to create a state of concentration.
-You evaluate your breath, you think about the breath, you have a perception of the breath.
-And the way you relate to the breath-first the in-and-out breath and then the breath energies in the body-should give rise to a feeling of ease and well-being.
+You evaluate your breath, you think about the breath, you have a perception of the breath and how it goes in and out the body.
+And the way you relate to breath -first to the in-and-out-breath and then to the breath energies in the body should give rise to a feeling of ease and well-being.
 So you're getting hands-on experience with fabrications and making something good out of them.